anasofiacalixto/IntoInToOut/README.md

 # IntoInToOut

-Repo for the interactive installation INTO IN TO OUT, developed for Goldsmiths University of London
+Repo for the interactive installation INTO IN TO OUT, developed for Goldsmiths University of London in partnership with Rafa Roeder

 **In short**